Pursuing God: A Journey of Spiritual Intimacy and Divine Connection

 May we pursue God till the day we die

-Consider the example of the disciples who said “We have left all to follow you”, and Paul who said, I disregard the past and even where I am at the moment; instead, I press on regardless to know Christ in a greater way (Mk 10:28; Phil 3:7-14).
-Is this the inner cry
+Consider the example of the disciples who said, "We have left all to follow you," and of Paul, who counted everything as loss in order to know Christ more deeply (Mk 10:28; Phil 3:7-14).
+Is this the inner cry of my heart, too?

 Do I view my relationship with God as a top priority?

-of my heart, too?
 Am I committed to pushing on to experience a greater sense of His presence?
-The more we follow God, the more He will come and reveal Himself to us for “Those that honour God, He will honour” (1 Sam 2:30; Jn 14:23).
+The more we follow God, the more He will come and reveal Himself to us, for "those that honour God, He will honour" (1 Sam 2:30; Jn 14:23).

 We will not be disappointed

-as much” in eternity (Mt 19:29; Lk 14:26).
-When alone with God and we honestly acknowledge the disappointments in our circumstances and relationships we are allowed to enter into a greater intimacy and dependency on Him; whereas when we are comfortably satisfied and without any pressing needs there is not the intensity to our seeking after Him (1 Sam 1:7-16).
+When we come to God honestly and acknowledge our disappointments, needs, and longings, we enter a deeper intimacy and dependency upon Him.
+It is often in seasons of hardship, rather than comfort, that our seeking becomes most intense (1 Sam 1:7-16).
 It is a privilege that He wants us to connect with Him, and our pursuit of God is always successful because He is forever seeking to manifest Himself to us.
-God works in our situations to arouse the desire so we will reach out and find Him (Act 17:26,27).
-As He wants intimacy with us, whatever He does in us is designed to draw us closer to Himself.
-Our pursuit of God is both individual and corporate – this is why it is important to be part of a local fellowship of believers (Heb 10:25).
+God works in our situations to arouse the desire so we will reach out and find Him (Act 17:26-27).
+Whatever He does in us is designed to draw us closer to Himself.
+Our pursuit of God is both personal and corporate, which is why it is important to be part of a local fellowship of believers (Heb 10:25).

-The entire Bible is the story of God pursuing us.
-After Adam and Eve sinned, they did not run toward God; they ran away from Him, yet God went looking for them (Gen 3:8,9).
-God seeking humanity is further illustrated in the ‘lost’ parables culminating in the Father
+The Bible is fundamentally the story of God pursuing humanity.
+After Adam and Eve sinned, they did not run toward God; they ran away from Him, yet He went looking for them in the garden (Gen 3:8-9).
+The parables of the lost sheep, lost coin, and lost son all reveal a seeking God who rejoices when the wandering return (Lk 15:3-20).

 Jesus said, "I come to seek and save the lost" – Luke 19:10